Sky+, DNLA, UPnP, the iPad app and the IP control protocol

 5. They use a custom ping system based around their HTTP interface.

-10. Rob Burrowes avatar
+10. Rob Burrowes Avatar

 Rob Burrowes